 Automotive industry

 A type of fiber-reinforced plastic, such as glass FRPs is used for engine components like the intake manifold.
-This reduces up to 60% of its weight and streamlining the design.
+This reduces up to 60% of its weight and streamlines the design.
 Although, glass FRPs are weaker and can be easily bent when compared to carbon FRPs.

 Consumer goods